'We are stunned and heartbroken'

 Video

-Richard Russell has been named by his family as the man who stole an empty passenger plane from Seattle airport and later crashed it on an island in Puget Sound.
+The family of the man who stole an empty passenger plane from Seattle airport and then crashed it release a statement.

 -